-Plan Description: The Authority participates in the City's postemployment benefits plan which is a single-employer, defined benefit plan.
-Under the provisions of the Plan, which was established by practice, retirees who are eligible to retire under one of the City's pension plans and have at least 10 years of continuous service are eligible to receive subsidized health insurance beginning at age 65.
-To be eligible for the subsidy beginning at age 65, retirees must continue to be on the City's insurance prior to age 65 and pay 100% of the active premium.
-At age 65, depending on which health plan the retiree chooses, the City will pay the retiree premium up to the cap set each year.
-For fiscal year ended September 30, 2019, the cap was \$594 per month and for the fiscal year ended September 30, 2020, the cap for the Authority's retirees was decreased to \$547 per month.
-The retiree is responsible for the remaining amount not covered by the City, if any.
+Plan Description: The Authority administers a single-employer defined benefit other postemployment benefits (OPEB) program, namely a postemployment health care plan that covers retired employees of the Authority (the "Plan").
+Under the provisions of the Plan, which was established by practice, employees who retire and meet retirement eligibility requirements under the Authority's retirement plan and have at least 10 years of continuous service are eligible to receive subsidized health insurance beginning at age 65.
+To be eligible for the subsidy beginning at age 65, retirees must continue to be on the Authority's insurance prior to age 65 and pay 100% of the active premium.
+At age 65, depending on which health plan the retiree chooses, the Authority will pay the retiree premium up to the cap set each year.
+For fiscal year ended September 30, 2020, the cap was \$547 per month and for the fiscal year ended September 30, 2021, the cap for the Authority's retirees was increased to \$578 per month.
+The retiree is responsible for the remaining amount not covered by the Authority, if any.
 In addition, retirees must pay the full cost of coverage for spouses and dependents.
 The Authority also provides \$1,000 life insurance benefit to each retiree, regardless of whether the retiree elects other postemployment benefit coverage.
-The City obtains an actuarial valuation of the Plan every other year.
-The last actuarial valuation was performed as of October 1, 2018.
+The Authority obtains an actuarial valuation of the Plan every other year.
+The last actuarial valuation was performed as of September 30, 2020.
 The Plan does not issue a stand-alone report.